efeslab/lapidary/README.md

 core dumps of the program through gdb (along with gathering some other miscellanous process state information) and transforming the output into a gem5-compatible checkpoint.
-Lapidary can then perform short simulations over many checkpoints (in accordance with the [SMARTS sampling methodology][smarts]) in order to product statistically significant performance measurements.
+Lapidary can then perform short simulations over many checkpoints (in accordance with the [SMARTS sampling methodology][smarts]) in order to produce statistically significant performance measurements.

 For more information about Lapidary and its inception, please refer to our [blog post][blog].